Leukemias, lymphomas, and other hematologic cancers:

 CALQUENCE Interactions:

 Avoid concomitant strong CYP3A inhibitors (eg, itraconazole); if short-term use (eg, anti-infectives for ≤7days), interrupt acalabrutinib therapy.
 Concomitant moderate CYP3A inhibitors, strong CYP3A inducers (eg, rifampin): see Adults.
 Increased risk of hemorrhage with concomitant antithrombotics; consider benefit/risk.
-Antagonized by gastric acid reducing agents (eg, PPI [avoid], H2-receptor antagonist, or antacid); if needed, consider ranitidine, famotidine, or calcium carbonate.
+Caps formulation: antagonized by gastric acid reducing agents (eg, PPI [avoid], H2-receptor antagonist, or antacid); if needed, consider ranitidine, famotidine, or calcium carbonate.
 Separate dosing by at least 2hrs with antacids.
 Take acalabrutinib 2hrs before H2-receptor antagonist use.

 Adverse Reactions: